sergodeeva/sergodeeva.github.io/_posts/2018-01-11-redirecting-github-pages-site-to-a-custom-domain.md

   image: "/assets/post_images/2018-01-11-godaddy-dns.png"
 ---

-A few years ago I had that bad habbit to buy domain names.
+A few years ago I had that bad habit to buy domain names.
 Could not stop myself from buying if I bumped into some good domain.
 This time, when building my current personal blog, I decided to use a standart GitHub Pages url (in my case sergodeeva.github.io).
 But last minute I changed my mind and bought "natalyakosenko.com".

 The whole process of registering a domain and setting up a redirect from GitHub Pages to my new domain took me exactly 50 minutes:
 <img src="{{ site.url }}/assets/post_images/2018-01-11-whatsapp.jpg" width="320" style="display:block"/>